 Accessibility Plan

 On Wednesday, March 26, 2025, municipal council approved our newest Joint Accessibility Plan as mandated by the Nova Scotia Accessibility Act.
-Read the plain language version here: Joint Accessibility Plan.
+This plan has a list of actions to make municipal services more accessible for all, especially people with disabilities.

 Click here for HTML version.